monmima/main-aide-memoire/git/README.md

 ______

-## Configuring Git

-    $ git config --global user.name "monmima"
-    $ git config --global user.email monmima@example.com

-## Creating Branches

-Branching is used to test out new features without messing up the main branch.
+## List of commands

 Action | Command
 ------------ | -------------
+Setting username. | $ git config --global user.name "monmima"
+Setting user emaill. | $ git config --global user.email example@example.com
-Displaying the log of changes to the branch | git log --oneline Creating a new branch | git branch my-new-branch-name Showing all the branches, to see what branch you're on | git branch -a Moving to a new branch | git checkout my-new-branch-name Moving to the main/master branch | git checkout master Deleting a branch which has not been merged | git branch -D my-branch-to-delete Deleting a branch which has been merged | git branch -d my-branch-to-delete Deleting a branch and then check out | git checkout -b my-new-branch Merging a branch (you need to be in the branch where your other branch is going to get merged, which is typically the master branch) | git merge my-secondary-main-branch | git merge my-new-feature-branch
+Displaying the log of changes to the branch | git log --oneline Creating a new branch.
+Branching is used to test out new features without messing up the main branch. | git branch my-new-branch-name
+Showing all the branches, to see what branch you're on. | git branch -a Moving to a new branch. | git checkout my-new-branch-name Moving to the main/master branch. | git checkout master Deleting a branch which has not been merged. | git branch -D my-branch-to-delete Deleting a branch which has been merged. | git branch -d my-branch-to-delete Deleting a branch and then check out. | git checkout -b my-new-branch Merging a branch (you need to be in the branch where your other branch is going to get merged, which is typically the master branch). | git merge my-secondary-main-branch | git merge my-new-feature-branch
-Unadding and uncommiting a change | git reset HEAD~
+Unadding and uncommiting a change. | git reset HEAD~

 ## Solving Merging Conflicts